-Why Easy Hat Knitting?
+Why I Love This Easy Knit Hat Pattern

 I knit because I find it relaxing.
-For that reason, I tend to stay away from the more complicated patterns that might require too much concentration and focus.
-I like simple items that knit up quickly and that I can easily give away as soon as they are completed.
-That is the reason I learned to knit an easy hat.
-The pattern in this article is my favorite because:
+As such, I tend to stay away from the more complicated patterns that might require too much concentration and focus.
+I like simple items that can be knitted quickly and easily given away once completed.

-- It's simple
+- It's simple!

-- It's versatile (I use various types of yarns and stitches from hat to hat)
+- It's versatile (I use various types of yarns and stitches from hat to hat)!

-- I can make one in about two hours
+- I can make one in about two hours.

 For the same reasons, this is also a wonderful project for beginning knitters and those new to hat knitting patterns.
 It uses simple stitches and requires some basic skills like decreasing and sewing seams, and it can be completed in a short enough time that a new knitter doesn't get bored or discouraged.